 If you live in a hot climate, it’s very important to get a shoe with a mesh upper.
 This will allow your feet to breathe and have some air flow going on.

 However, if you live in a cooler climate, you may want something that’ll keep your feet warm and you can choose a shoe that doesn’t include this.

 Nobody likes having big clunkers on their feet when they’re walking or running, right?
 Consider getting a lightweight shoe.
 The good news is that almost all running and walking shoes are already quite light in weight so you don’t have to worry too much about this factor.

 Overweight walkers will want to pay close attention to this.
 You certainly don’t want to have more weight than necessary to move around.
+You also have a lot of pounds on your body to move, so don’t want to add more than necessary with your fitness gear.
 Running shoes will be well suited in this aspect.

 Walking Shoes for Men or Women?